Bibliometrics for collaboration works: Data about collaborations in fundamental physics

 \section{Data about collaborations in fundamental physics}

-In this section we present bibliometric data in fundamental physics, that offer support for \beq p_{\rm pap}\approx 0.5-0.6,\qquad p_{\rm cit} \approx 0.4-0.5,\qquad p_{\rm totcit}\approx 1,\qquad p_{\rm fcit}\approx 0.\eeq We use the {\sc InSpire}\footnote{High-Energy Physics Literature \inspire Database (\href{https://inspirehep.net/}{https://inspirehep.net/}).} database that gives a picture of fundamental physics world-wide from $\sim1970$ to 2019: 1.3 millions of scientific papers, 32 millions of references, 70 thousands of identified authors.
-Fundamental physics contains large collaborations, up to 3000 authors, and is thereby a good sample to study how the biblio-metric outputs of collaborations scale with the number of collaborators.
+In this section we present bibliometric data in fundamental physics, that offer support for \beq p_{\rm pap}\approx 0.5-0.6,\qquad p_{\rm cit} \approx 0.4-0.5,\qquad p_{\rm totcit}\approx 1,\qquad p_{\rm fcit}\approx 0.\eeq We use the {\sc InSpire}\footnote{High-Energy Physics Literature \inspire Database (\href{https://inspirehep.net/}{https://inspirehep.net}).} database that gives a picture of fundamental physics world-wide from $\sim1970$ to end 2019: 1.34 millions of scientific papers, 32 millions of references, 75 thousands of identified authors.
+Fundamental physics contains large collaborations, up to 3000 authors that produced 6000 publications.
+Adopting full counting these are counted as $3000\times 6000$ publications, dominating the whole database and producing bibliometric indices uncorrelated to human evaluations of scientific merit.
+Fundamental physics thereby is a good sample to study how the bibliometric outputs of collaborations scale with the number of collaborators.
 We will show data for two different kinds of collaborations: \begin{enumerate} \item {\bf Official collaborations}.
 We consider the 5965 (mostly experimental) collaborations listed in the \inspire database.
 Each collaboration produced a certain number $N_{\rm pap}$ of papers, roughly written with the same group of $N_{\rm aut}$ authors.
-The left panel of fig.\fig{NcolNaut} gives some demographic information.
-We will show scatter plots where each collaboration is plotted as a dot, with main collaborations indicated by their name.
-Furthermore, we show the mean (median) as a red (magenta) curve.
-A blue dotted line highlights the scaling with the number of authors.
+The left panel of Figure\fig{NcolNaut} gives some demographic information, that is the distribution of the number of authors in collaborations and the distribution of fractionally counted citations for different collaboration sizes.
+In the following, when showing results for official collaborations, we indicate collaborations as dots in a scatter plot, with the main collaborations indicated by their names.
+Furthermore, we show the mean (median) as a red (magenta) curve and a blue dotted line highlighting the scaling with the number of authors.\footnote{{A few collaborations varied significantly their number of authors.
+We define the number of authors of a collaboration by averaging the number of authors of all its papers, with weights proportional to their number of citations.
+This procedure assigns minor weight to proceedings written by one or few authors and to papers written by earlier incomplete phases of the collaboration.}}